 What this case lacks in colors and design, it makes up for with overall protection.
 The case utilizes TPU and polycarbonate materials, along with button covers, a built-in screen protector, and raised corners that lift the back of the phone.
 The latter has also been treated with a special coating to ensure it maintains the iPhone’s responsiveness and functionality.
 Drop protection, shock absorption, and air cushioning in the corners round out the hallmarks, all of which have been to meet military drop-test standards.

 This unusual offering from Zagg is unlike any iPhone 6 case we’ve seen before.
-There’s a simple black bumper case with metallic button covers, then there’s a separate Bluetooth speaker and microphone that snaps into the back.
-The idea is that you only take the speaker when you need it, and easily pop it out and use it in the center of the table for conference calls.
-It also boosts the sound considerably when listening to various forms of entertainment, though it’s not really powerful enough to fill a room with music.
-As an added bonus, the speaker section contains a 1,800mAh battery and a USB port, so you can potentially use charge your iPhone battery so longs as you bring your Lightning cable with you.
+There’s a simple black bumper case with metallic button covers and a separate Bluetooth speaker and microphone that snaps into the back.
+The idea is that you take the speaker only when you need it, and easily pop it out and use it in the center of the table for conference calls.
+It also boosts the sound considerably when listening to podcasts and videos, though it’s not powerful enough to fill a room with music.
+As a bonus, the speaker section contains a 1,800mAh battery and a USB port, so you can charge your iPhone battery with your Lightning cable.

 The ITG Level case from Patchworks has a classic dual-layer design with tough polycarbonate on the outside and shock absorbing TPU inside.
-It meets military drop test standard 810G, so you can rely on it to keep your iPhone 6 safe.
-It’s surprisingly slim for a protective case, the cut-outs are generous, and there’s a bezel round the front to protect that screen.
+It meets military drop-test standard 810G, so you can rely on it to keep your iPhone 6 safe.
+It’s surprisingly slim for a protective case, the cut-outs are generous, and there’s a bezel around the front to protect that screen.
 The sides are also subtly textured to add grip, and the button covers are easy to use.
-You can pick it up in a choice of four colors: black, white, red, or sand.
+You can pick it up in a choice of four colors: black, white, red, pink, or sand.